We're hiring a new Poduct Developer!

 The advantage of food is that we are able to make choices that really matter three times a day.
 Enhancing efficient sustainability with your fork!
 Some people change course from one day to the next.
 For me it was easier to gradually reduce my meat and then also dairy consumption.
 Even if exclusively eating vegetarian or vegan food is not feasible or desirable, you can significantly reduce your ecological footprint by opting for a plant-based alternative more often.

 As a lazy cook I needed quite some time to learn new recipes, but in this way I could gradually build-in new habits that are lasting.
-I now like to use lentils, chickpeas, tofu or meat substitutes, I replace dairy with non-dairy milk or yoghurt and bake with vegetable oil and a spoonful of apple sauce instead of an egg.
+I now like to use lentils, chickpeas, tofu or meat substitutes, I replace dairy with non-dairy alternatives to milk and yoghurt and bake with vegetable oil and a spoonful of apple sauce instead of an egg.
 I eat more vegetables, less fat and have even learnt to cook tastier dishes.
 Before you know it, you won’t want anything else!